rejoicealways/github-demo/instructions/getting-started/getting-started-git.md

 # Setting up an initial repo

 ## Create repo in Github
+Make sure are logged into the appropriate Google account that is linked to GitHub for the repo you are connecting to.

 From the UI in Github, Go to Repositories and click on the New button after entering your name in the text field.